muratk3n/thirdwave/en/README.md

 ---

 Wanting to come across as a first-rate power..
-Anatolians, so-called "Turks" want it so bad.
+Anatolians want it so bad.
 But I think these niggers confuse acting out end-goal with actually being it.
 "If I act the end goal I'll be it".
 Have a white house'y place, with briefings given other than that the exec.
 This is some retarded dumb ass shit...
 What happened to the process?
 US ended up being what it is as a side-effect of many factors of its near past and geo.
 It didnt *try* to be it, and even now, many are unhappy with the state of empire.
-So how can a country hailing from the sidelines of modernity simply acting out the end-product can get that end product?
+So how can a country hailing from the sidelines of modernity simply acting out the end-product simply be that end product?

 ---